yavin-dev/docs/pages/guide/08-start.md

 ### How do I add a CSV file to Yavin?

-Direct upload of CSV to Yavin is not supported for Analytic Queries.
-You can upload the CSV to a database as a table and then create a Hjson config and access it via Yavin.
+Direct upload of CSV to Yavin is not supported for Analytic Queries. **You can upload the CSV to a database as a table and then create a Hjson config and access it via Yavin.**

-After uploading the CSV file to HDFS and creating an HDFS table on it.
+After uploading the CSV file to HDFS and creating a Hive table on it.
 In path : ```yavin/packages/webservice/app/src/main/resources/demo-configs/db/sql/```.
 Create/reuse the Hjson file to point to the CSV file using Hive, example: ```CSV_Data_connection.hjson```

-Sample H2 Connection config:
+**Sample H2 Connection config:**
 ```
 {
   dbconfigs: [
     {
       name: CSV_Data_connection
-      url: jdbc:hive:mem:DemoDB;  DB_CLOSE_DELAY=-1;
+      url: jdbc:hive:mem:DemoDB;DB_CLOSE_DELAY=-1;
       driver: org.hive.Driver
       user: guest
       dialect: Hive